tosh/vim-setup/README.markdown

-# Janus: Carlhuda's vim Distribution
+# Janus: Carlhuda's vim Distribution - with some personal changes (tosh)

 This is a basic distribution of vim plugins and tools intended to be run on top of the latest MacVIM snapshot.